burkeholland/quick-start/src/chapters/chapter2.md

     └── ...
 ```

-Let's look at what each of these files and folders do:
+Here's what these various files and folders do:

 - **App_Resources**: Contains platform-specific resources such as icons, splash screens, and configuration files.
 The NativeScript CLI takes care of injecting these resources into the appropriate places in the ```platforms``` folder when you execute ```tns run```.
 - **shared**: This folder contains any files you need to share across views in your app.
 In the Groceries app you find a few model objects and a ```config.js``` file used to share configuration variables like API keys.
 - **tns_modules**: This folder contains the NativeScript-provided modules you'll use to build your app.
 Each module contains platform-specific code (camera, http, file system, etc), exposed through a platform-agnostic API (e.g. ```http.getJSON()```).
 We'll look at some examples momentarily.
 - **views**: Each of your app's views will have a subfolder in ```views```.
 Each view is made up of an XML file, a JavaScript file, and an optional CSS file.
-For now on the login view is in this folder, but you'll be adding a few more later in this guide.
+The groceries app contains three folders for its three views.
 - **app.css**: Contains global styles for your app.
-We'll dig into app styling in section 2.4.
+We'll dig into app styling in section 2.3.
 - **app.js**: Sets up your application's starting module and initializes the app.

-Take a look at ```app/app.js```.
-This is the starting point for your app development, but it only contains three lines:
+Let's start with `app/app.js`, as it's the starting point for NativeScript apps.
+It contains the three lines below:

 ```
 var application = require("application");